Qwellstra/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints hello, world \n
+A script that prints a confused smiley \n